wernerschuler/Active-Directory-Tasks/README.md

 Purpose of Project
 --
-In this project I will be doing basic tasks in Active Directory.
+In this project I will be doing tasks in Active Directory.
 I will also download and use an Active Directory management and reporting software called ADManager Plus.

 Tasks
 --